Comparing SISO and MIMO Hardware

-SISO (Single Input Single Output) radios have a single transceiver-antenna chain, while MIMO (Multiple Input Multiple Output) devices have multiple chains coordinated through the Digital Signal Processor (DSP).
+SISO (Single Input Single Output) device hardware has a single transceiver-antenna chain, while MIMO (Multiple Input Multiple Output) devices have multiple chains coordinated through the Digital Signal Processor (DSP).
 The MIMO devices supported by AREDN® have dual chains for both transmit and receive, and they support dual data streams [2x2:2].

-SISO radios are also limited in the data throughput they can achieve on their single chain.
-For example, a SISO device is limited to the 802.11n MCS7 protocol rate of 32.5 Mbps with Long Guard Interval (LGI), while a MIMO device using MCS15 can achieve up to 65 Mbps.
+SISO devices are also limited in the data throughput they can achieve on their single chain.
+For example, a SISO device is limited to the 802.11n MCS7 protocol rate of 32.5 Mbps with Long Guard Interval (LGI) using a 10 MHz channel width, while a MIMO device using MCS15 can achieve up to 65 Mbps.
 In this regard SISO is at a definite disadvantage since it lacks sophisticated signal combining and the multiple simultaneous data streams that are possible with MIMO.

 Given the same channel width and link characteristics, MIMO tends to out-perform SISO in both reliability and throughput.
-A good test to verify this would be to compare the performance of SISO vs. MIMO radios between the same endpoints.
-MIMO radios can attain double the throughput because they are capable of using twice the MCS rate.
+A good test to verify this would be to compare the performance of SISO vs. MIMO between the same endpoints.
+MIMO can attain double the throughput because it is capable of using twice the MCS rate.
 In the final analysis, the technology limitations of SISO will not allow it to match the throughput levels that are possible with MIMO.

 Today’s mesh networks are likely to contain a mixture of single and multiple chain devices, so it is important to understand how different combinations of devices might perform.

 - All transmit power is sent using a single polarization, but multipath signal combining does not occur.
 Only one data stream at a time can be sent at a rate that is limited by the protocol.